This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

 • Apple juice – Any regular, plain apple juice will work!
+Also, if you don’t have apple juice on hand but have apple cider vinegar, that can make a good substitute.

 • Parsley – Fresh or freeze-dried will work.

-Substitutions
+Substitutions & Variations

 • Egg free/vegan – Use this egg free mayonnaise recipe.

-How to Make Apple Coleslaw
+How to Make Coleslaw with Apples

 Process shots of making the dressing for coleslaw and adding apples and herbs.

-Step 1: Mix the dressing
+Step 1: Make the dressing

 In a large bowl, combine the mayonnaise, vinegar, apple juice, parsley, and green onions (pictures 1-2).
+Whisk everything together till combined.
+Add about 1/2 teaspoon kosher salt and 1/8 teaspoon black pepper.
+Taste and adjust the seasonings to your liking, adding honey for sweetness, if needed.

 Step 2: Add the coleslaw mix and apples